bw3m1/html_ide/README.md

 # HTML IDE

 A lightweight, in-browser HTML editor and live previewer.
-This project provides a clean, responsive interface to write, edit, and preview HTML/CSS/JavaScript code directly in your browser.
+This project provides a clean, responsive interface to write, edit, and preview HTML / CSS / JavaScript code directly in your browser.
 It includes features like tabbed editing, file management, themes, and a real-time preview pane.

+## Goles as an IDE
+ - **ofline** - It must work with no internet
+ - **Browser Only** - It must work completle in the browser

 ## Features